usmanlatif306/Donorbox/README.md

 ## Requirements

 Rename '.env.examle' file to '.env'.
 You need to have your [donorbox api key](https://github.com/donorbox/donorbox-api) from here and place it 'DONORBOX_API_KEY' veriable in .env file.
 Also write your email address that you use for login on donorbox dashbaord and place it 'DONORBOX_EMAIL' in .env file.
+Write down your stripe keys and webhook keys to payout from stripe. add "{your main url}/stripe/webhooks" to your stripe webhook endpoint.
+You can change it and can use your own endpoint.
+Please add your custom endpoint in web.php file.

 ## Tech Stacks